sarahpyfrom/PLAIDOH/README.txt

-README for PLAIDOH lncRNA Annotation Software
+README for PLAIDOH LncRNA Annotation Software

 After downloading from github, PLAIDOH is all ready to go! <--- Currently a lie!
 Must manually unzip the two zip files.
 All else should be golden.
 Supplementary information and a description of PLAIDOH output files can be found in Pyfrom et al, 2018 (PLAIDOH: A Novel Approach for Functional Prediction of Long Non-Coding RNAs Identifies Cancer-Specific LncRNA Activities).
 We suggest you take a look at Table 1!